Car hire and car hire excess insurance

 If you use a credit card, you could have extra protection.
 If there’s a problem such as the rental firm going bust, Section 75 of the Consumer Credit Act means your credit-card issuer is jointly liable.

 How to save money when hiring a car

 When it comes to saving money on car hire, there are a number of other things you might want to consider:

-• Sat navs: These cost extra to hire, so you might want to take your own, or even download a free navigation app before you go.
+These cost extra to hire, so you might want to take your own or download a free navigation app before you go.

-• Additional drivers: Sharing the driving between you and a partner can be a good idea, especially if you’re covering long distances.
+Sharing the driving between you and a partner could be a good idea, especially if you’re covering long distances.